 Retail in Balk

-There are great places to visit near Balk including some great waterfalls, ruins, historic monuments, hiking areas, villages, rivers and streams, towns, caves, limestone pavements, geological features, mountains, cities, historic buildings, hills, castles, country parks, parks, gardens and ancient sites.
+There are great places to visit near Balk including some great waterfalls, ruins, historic monuments, hiking areas, villages, rivers and streams, towns, caves, limestone pavements, mountains, cities, historic buildings, hills, geological features, castles, old mines, country parks, parks, gardens and ancient sites.

-Balk's best nearby ruins can be found at Bolton Abbey, Byland Abbey, Easby Abbey (ruin), Fountains Abbey and Studley Royal Water Garden, Fountains Abbey (ruin), Trig Point on Warrendale Knotts, and Old Limekiln at Blua Crags.
+Balk's best nearby ruins can be found at Bolton Abbey, Byland Abbey, Norton Tower (ruin), Easby Abbey (ruin), Fountains Abbey and Studley Royal Water Garden, Fountains Abbey (ruin), and Trig Point on Warrendale Knotts.

-Balk has some unmissable rivers and streams nearby like Whitfield Beck, Mill Gill, Hardraw Beck, River Wharfe, and Walden Beck at West Burton.
+The area around Balk boasts some of the best rivers and streams including Whitfield Beck, Mill Gill, Hardraw Beck, River Wharfe, and Walden Beck at West Burton.

-Balk has some unmissable towns nearby like Hawes, Skipton, Grassington, Richmond, Middlesbrough, Harrogate, and Settle.
+Towns to visit near Balk include Hawes, Skipton, Grassington, Richmond, Middlesbrough, Harrogate, and Settle.

-There are a several good limestone pavements in the Balk area like Southerscales, Malham Cove, and Warrendale Knotts Limestone Pavement.
+There are a number of limestone pavements near Balk including Southerscales, Malham Cove, and Warrendale Knotts Limestone Pavement.

-The area close to Balk boasts some of the best country parks including Brimham Rocks.
+The area around Balk boasts some of the best geological features including Malham Cove, Grassington Lead Mines, and Brimham Rocks.

 There are a several good ancient sites in the Balk area like Schoolboys Tower, Jubilee Cave, and Victoria Cave.